Hercules (1777 ship): Career

 In 1786 Lloyd's Register showed Hercules with Ar[thur] Bold, master, Barber & Co., owner, and trade London–Africa. she had undergone repairs in 1783.

-Slave voyage #1 (1786–1788): Captain Arthur Bold sailed from London on 26 April 1786.
-Hercules started gathering slaves on 13 July 1786, first at Anomabu, then at Cape Coast Castle, and finally at Dixcove.
-She left Africa on 26 March 1788 arrived at Dominica on 26 May8.
-There she landed 370 slaves, having embarked 400, for a death rate of 7%.
+1st voyage transporting enslaved people (1786–1788): Captain Arthur Bold sailed from London on 26 April 1786.
+Hercules started acquiring captives on 13 July 1786, first at Anomabu, then at Cape Coast Castle, and finally at Dixcove.
+She left Africa on 26 March 1788 arrived at Dominica on 26 May.
+There she landed 370 captives, having embarked 400, for a death rate of 7%.
 She left Dominica on 28 June, and arrived back at London on 20 August.

-Slave voyage #2 (1789–1791): Hercules underwent repairs in 1789.
-Captain John Knox sailed from London on 23 July 1789 and gathered her slaves at Iles de Los.
-She arrived at Dominica 25 February 1791, where she landed 445 slaves.
+2nd voyage transporting enslaved people(1789–1791): Hercules underwent repairs in 1789.
+Captain John Knox sailed from London on 23 July 1789 and acquired captives at Iles de Los.
+She arrived at Dominica 25 February 1791, where she landed 445 captives.
 She sailed from Dominica on 28 April and arrived at Liverpool on 5 June.

-Slave voyage #3 (1791–Loss): Hercules underwent repairs in 1791.
+3rd voyage transporting enslaved people (1791–Loss): Hercules underwent repairs in 1791.
 Captain William Forbes sailed from Liverpool on 17 December 1791.
-She stopped at Glasgow, and then gathered her slaves at Bonny and arrived at Jamaica on 18 September 1792.
-There she landed 276 slaves.
-At some point Captain John Brelsford replace Forbes.
-She left London with 38 crew members and suffered 12 crew deaths on her voyage.
+Hercules stopped at Glasgow, and then acquired captives at Bonny.
+She arrived at Jamaica on 18 September 1792, and there landed 276 captives.
+At some point Captain John Brelsford replaced Forbes.
+She had left London with 38 crew members and had suffered 12 crew deaths on her voyage.

+Loss

-Lloyd's List reported on 5 February 1793 that Hercules was lost on the island of Cuba as she was sailing from Jamaica.
+Lloyd's List reported on 5 February 1793 that Hercules had been lost on the island of Cuba as she was sailing from Jamaica.
+In 1792, at least six British vessels were lost in the triangular trade in enslaved people.
+The source for this data does not report and losses as having occurred on the homeward-bound leg of the voyage, but newspaper accounts of losses rarely noted that a vessel lost on her way from the West Indies back to Britain might have been a Guineaman.